sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Exporting Custom Processors
 -------------------------

-Fire Insights enables you to ``export`` Custom Processors from Browser to local machine.
+Sparkflows enables you to ``export`` Custom Processors from Browser to local machine.

 Below are the steps to export Custom Processors.

-Login to Fire Insights & go to Custom Processors list page.
+Login to Sparkflows & go to Custom Processors list page.

 .. figure:: ../_assets/developer-guide/customlist.PNG